PaulFinch/paulfinch.github.io/_posts/2021-05-24-Speedometer.md

 ## Details ##

 The Arduino Esplora is connected to the bike sensor (Hall effect), to a port supporting interrupts.
-Everytime the magnet, on the wheel, goes near the bike sensor, a signal is sent the interrupt, invoking the `StepIncrement()` function.
+Everytime the magnet, on the wheel, goes near by the bike sensor, a signal is sent to the interrupt, invoking the `StepIncrement()` function.

 Every loops, controls are read and the display is refreshed, then wait for 1 second.